nebula-plugins/gradle-jakartaee-migration-plugin/README.md

     }
 ```

-Or `require` with `reject` to cause dependency resolution to fail if an incompatible version is selected:
+Or `require` with `reject` to cause dependency resolution to fail if an upgrade is attempted:
 ```
     constraints {
         implementation('jakarta.servlet:jakarta.servlet-api') {